Centre for Competition & Regulatory Policy

 - Dr Albert Banal-Estanol (City University London)

-- Emeritus Professor John Cubbin (CCRP, City University London)
+- Emeritus Professor John Cubbin (CCRP, City, University of London)

 - Dr Francesc Trillas (Universitat Autonoma de Barcelona)